hmchen47/DataScience/AppliedDS-UMich/3-AML/03-Evaluation.md

     + If some classes are much larger (more instances) than others, and you want to:
         + Weight your metric toward the largest ones, use micro-averaging.
         + Weight your metric toward the smallest ones, use macro-averaging.
-    + If themicro-averageis much lower than the macro-average then examine the larger classes for poor metric performance.
+    + If the micro-average is much lower than the macro-average then examine the larger classes for poor metric performance.
-    + If the macro-average is much lower than the micro-averagethen examine the smaller classes for poor metric performance.
+    + If the macro-average is much lower than the micro-average then examine the smaller classes for poor metric performance.

 + Multi-class Evaluation Metrics via the "Average" Parameter for a Scoring Function
     + Micro: Metric on aggregated instances